Murder of Sylvia Likens: Escalation

 Due to the increase in the frequency and brutality of the torture and mistreatment Likens was subjected to, she gradually became incontinent.
 She was denied any access to the bathroom, being forced to wet herself.
 As a form of punishment for her incontinence, on October 6, Gertrude threw Likens into the basement and tied her up.
 Here, Likens was often kept naked, rarely fed, and frequently deprived of water.
 Occasionally, she was tied to the railing of the basement stairs with her feet barely touching the ground.

 In the weeks prior to locking Likens in the family basement, Gertrude had increasingly abused and tormented Likens.
 She would occasionally falsely claim to the children in her household that either she, herself, or one of them had been receiving direct insults from Likens in the hope this would provoke them into belittling or attacking her.
 On one occasion, Gertrude held a knife aloft and challenged Likens to "fight me back", to which Likens replied she did not know how to fight.
-In response, Gertrude inflicted a light scour wound to Likens' leg.
+In response, Gertrude inflicted a light scour wound to Likens's leg.

 Physical and mental torment such as this would occasionally pause when the Baniszewskis watched their favorite television shows.
-Neighborhood children were also occasionally charged five cents apiece to see the "display" of Likens' body and to humiliate, beat, scald, burn, and—ultimately—mutilate her.
-Throughout Likens' captivity in the basement, Gertrude frequently, with the assistance of her children and neighborhood children, restrained and gagged Likens before placing her in a bathtub filled with scalding water and proceeding to rub salt into her wounds.
+Neighborhood children were also occasionally charged five cents apiece to see the "display" of Likens's body and to humiliate, beat, scald, burn, and—ultimately—mutilate her.
+Throughout Likens's captivity in the basement, Gertrude frequently, with the assistance of her children and neighborhood children, restrained and gagged Likens before placing her in a bathtub filled with scalding water and proceeding to rub salt into her wounds.

-On one occasion, Gertrude and her twelve-year-old son, John Jr., rubbed urine and feces from Gertrude's one-year-old son's diaper into Likens' mouth before giving her a cup half-filled with water and stating the water was all she would receive for the remainder of the day.
+On one occasion, Gertrude and her twelve-year-old son, John Jr., rubbed urine and feces from Gertrude's one-year-old son's diaper into Likens's mouth before giving her a cup half-filled with water and stating the water was all she would receive for the remainder of the day.

 On October 22, John Baniszewski Jr. tormented Likens by offering to allow her to eat a bowl of soup with her fingers and then quickly taking away the bowl when Likens—by this stage suffering from extreme malnourishment—attempted to eat the food.
 Gertrude Baniszewski eventually allowed Likens to sleep upstairs, on the condition that she learned not to wet herself.
 That night, Sylvia whispered to Jenny to secretly give her a glass of water before falling asleep.

 The following morning, Gertrude discovered that Likens had urinated on herself.
 As a punishment, Likens was forced to insert an empty glass Coca-Cola bottle into her vagina in the presence of the Baniszewski children before Gertrude ordered her into the basement.